-The Spanish were the first Europeans in North America.
+The Spanish were the first Europeans to settle in North America.
 A map of mid 18th century North America shows the sweeping expanse of this empire, from the fortress of San Augustín, Florida — the first continuous European settlement in North America founded in 1565 predating Jamestown, Virginia — to the small outpost of San Francisco started in the desolate wilderness of Alta California in 1776.
 Spanish explorers traveled further north along the Pacific Coast to Canada in 1774 and by the late 1700s had established a military post on Vancouver Island, 350 miles north of Seattle.
 The Spanish sailed from the Caribbean to the Chesapeake Bay in 1526, then called the Bahía de Santa María, about 80 years before the romanticized English encounter with Pocahontas.
 In the 1520’s Spanish navigators also explored as far north as Cape Cod, Massachusetts, and the present site of Bangor, Maine.